 We are the guardian of the Professional Standards for the sector.
 Our professional membership body, the Society for Education and Training (SET), has over 15,000 members, making it the largest professional membership organisation for practitioners in the post-16 sector.
-The ETF through SET remains the only body which can offer Qualified Teaching Learning and Skills (QTLS) status and Advanced Teacher Status (ATS).
+The ETF through SET remains the only body which confers Qualified Teaching Learning and Skills (QTLS) status and Advanced Teacher Status (ATS).

 We take a considered, evidence-based and sector–inclusive approach to the Continuous Professional Development (CPD) support that we give to the sector.
 Our extensive research with the sector, including its training needs, is the foundation that underpins what we deliver.
 This is the “ETF Way”.